It’s one of the most frequently asked questions I get via email, comments, and messages across social media: how do I do what you do?

 I have always tried to be as honest, as transparent, and as authentic as I possibly can, which is why I so often shy away from sponsored or branded content most of the time; most of it just doesn’t align with what I’m about, or what I think you might be about.
 That’s not to say that there’s never any on here or on my social media – a girl’s gotta eat – but my advice to those wanting to get into the blogging industry is to be choosy.
 Say no far more often than you say yes.
 Listen to your audience.
 Think outside the box and don’t be afraid to try something new.
-Don’t cut corners and buy followers (yes, loop giveaways and follow/unfollows count in this scenario).
+Don’t cut corners and buy followers (yes, follow/unfollows count in this scenario).
 Develop a five or ten-year plan, not a plan that’s just going to score you some free shit on Instagram.
 Do the work, put in the time, and earn that community, one that will trust you and believe in you.
 Because at the end of the day, a blog is nothing without the support of its community.
 You will not make it in blogging if you don’t have a real, genuine community behind you.

 OK.
 Cheesy enough?
 Let’s move on!